ROCm/HIP/docs/understand/programming_model_reference.rst

     model.

-  * The HIP driver API which sits at a lower level and most importantly differs by removing some of the facilities provided by the runtime API, most importantly around kernel launching and argument setting.
+  * The HIP driver API which sits at a lower level and most importantly differs by removing some facilities provided by the runtime API, most importantly around kernel launching and argument setting.
 It is geared towards implementing abstractions atop, such as the runtime API itself.